Bali Laws Tourists Should Know Before Visiting Bali

 Laws on Nyepi

 One of the most significant religious festivals in Bali is Nyepi, also called the "The Day of Silence," which is devotedly followed by the Balinese Hindu community.
-The island enters a state of lockdown, total quiet and introspection during Nyepi.
-Like residents, tourists are not permitted to wander around or leave their accommodations.
-It is advised to buy essential food supplies and schedule a peaceful day spent indoors.
+The island enters a state of lockdown for 24 hours during Nyepi (6 AM to 6 AM the next day)

 Respecting Local Customs